Deficits in attention, motor control and perception

 Strong criticism of DAMP, however, has continued.
 In particular, it has been observed that "the validity and utility of DAMP will remain unclear until stronger evidence of the special status of the overlap between its constituent disorders is provided".

 In 2005, there was an hour-long television program broadcast on Swedish TV, questioning why Sweden, almost alone in the world, would accept the DAMP construct.
 The program featured critical commentary from Sir Michael Rutter.
-It also considered some of the controversies over Gillberg's Gothenburg study.
+It also considered some of the controversies over Gillberg's Gothenburg Study of Children with DAMP.

+Clinical use

 The concept of DAMP (deficits in attention, motor control, and perception) has been in clinical use in Scandinavia for about 20 years.
 DAMP is diagnosed on the basis of concomitant attention deficit/hyperactivity disorder and developmental coordination disorder in children who do not have a severe learning disability or cerebral palsy.
 In clinically severe form, it affects about 1.5% of the general population of 7-year-old-children; 3-6% are affected by more moderate variants.
 Boys are overrepresented; girls are currently probably underdiagnosed.
 There are many comorbid problems/overlapping conditions, including conduct disorder, depression/anxiety, and academic failure.
 There is a strong link with autism spectrum disorders in severe DAMP.
 Familial factors and pre- and perinatal risk factors account for much of the variance.
 Psychosocial risk factors appear to increase the risk of marked psychiatric abnormality in DAMP.
 The outcome in early adult age was psychosocially poor in one study in almost 60% of unmedicated cases.
 There are effective interventions available for many of the problems encountered in DAMP.